syncfusion-content/javascript-docs/js/CircularGauge/Custom-labels.md

 ## Adding Custom Label Collection

 Custom labels collection is directly added to the scale object.
-Refer the following code to add custom labels collection in a **Gauge** control.
+Refer the following code to add [`customLabels`](../api/js/ejcirculargauge#members:scales-customlabels) collection in a **Gauge** control.

 {% highlight html %}